naddison36/digital-dollar-ethereum/README.md

 # Problem Statement
 *A model for creating a [fiat](#fiat-currency)-backed [token](#token) that can be used by the next generation of services deployed on a [distributed ledger](#distributed-ledger).*

-At its heart, the model has a [smart contract](#smart-contract) that facilitates the exchange of fiat-backed tokens between [distributed customers](#distributed-customers) who have deposited fiat with financial institutions.
-The contract also facilitates the settlement of real fiat currency between financial institution accounts held by a third party settlement institution.
+At its heart, the model has a [smart contract](#smart-contract) that facilitates the exchange of fiat-backed tokens between token holders who have deposited fiat with a financial institution.
+The contract also facilitates the settlement of fiat currency between financial institution accounts held by a third party settlement institution.

 # Why a distributed ledger?
 ## Alternative Payment Rail